Analysis 2018 – Submission Guidance

 FunderOrganisation, FunderAcronym and OrganisationReference

 The OrganisationReference is the unique identifier you use to track the award in question.
 This is more commonly known as the ‘grant code’, ‘grant ID’ or ‘award#’ depending on your organisation.
 If there are several variants used by your organisation, please provide the OrganisationReference which matches those submitted to public datasets.
-This will allow easier matching when cross-referencing our data to external datasets, such as Dimensions.
+This will allow easier matching when cross-referencing our data to external datasets, such as Europe PubMed Central or Dimensions, to allow us to complete the analysis.
+It also allows for further projects using this data that the grant reference links to, such as publications, patents or clinical trials.

 Note that as many funders have similar methods for applying IDs (such as using dates or numerals) we will also give a unique HRCS2018_ID to all awards once the final analysis dataset has been collated.
 This allows easier handling of combined data and prevents confusion if two independent funders have similar or even matching ‘unique’ OrganisationReferences.